-The patent tells us about the many different types of sensors that might be installed upon the self-driving car, and how it might respond to tailgating.
-It’s interesting seeing information about how Google is planning upon addressing potential problems that might spring up with autonomous vehicles.
+The patent tells us about the many different types of sensors installed in self-driving cars and how they might respond to tailgating.
+In addition, it’s interesting seeing information about how Google is planning upon addressing potential problems that might spring up with autonomous vehicles.

-The carefulness of such planning might just make their self-driving car program a success
+The carefulness of such planning might make their self-driving cars program a success.